View project cost

 - The planned and actual cost are categorized by cost type (labor and non-labor) and expense type (operating and capital).

-- Clicking the View details for the Actual Cost link, you go to the work plan Actuals view.
+- Click the View details for the Actual Cost link to go to the work plan Actuals view.

 Earned Value Analysis (EVA) is an industry standard method of measuring a project's progress at a given point in time, forecasting its completion date and final cost, and analyzing variances in the schedule and budget as the project proceeds.
 It compares the planned amount of work with what has actually been completed, to determine if the cost, schedule, and work accomplished are progressing in accordance with the plan.